top of page

 HISTORY

-The Mikoshi currently being used by the Vancouver Mikoshi Group, a.k.a.
-Rakuichi, was donated by the “Japan Traffic Cultural Association” (Nihon Kotsu) in 1985.
-The donated shrine was flown to Vancouver from Japan and at that point the Pacific Rim Inter Cultural Action Society (ICAS), a Japanese non-profit organization, assumed the responsibility over the shrine.
-In 2002, Rakuichi was formed and oversees the involvement of the shrine in the Powell Street Festival, as well as other festivals/events in and around Vancouver, BC.
+The Mikoshi currently used by the Vancouver Mikoshi Group, also known as Rakuichi, was donated by the Japan Traffic Cultural Association (Nihon Kotsu) in 1985.
+This shrine was flown to Vancouver from Japan, and the Pacific Rim Inter Cultural Action Society (ICAS), a Japanese non-profit organization, assumed responsibility for it.
+In 2002, Rakuichi was formed to manage the shrine’s involvement in the Powell Street Festival and other festivals and events in and around Vancouver, BC.

 For Event Photos Please Visit Our Instagram Page!